autocrossblog/autocrossblog_astro/src/content/post/2008-12-09-progress-on-the-240z-yeah-right.md

 ---
-layout: post
+image: ''
-title: Progress on the 240Z?
-Yeah, right....
+publishDate: 2008-12-09T03:12:31+00:00
-date: '2008-12-09T03:12:31+00:00'
+title: "Progress on the 240Z?
+Yeah, right...."
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Explore this blog post detailing the author's busy schedule, pause in a car project, and hopeful plans to resume with a motor installation during Chri..."
-permalink: progress-on-the-240z-yeah-right
+author: chris
-image:
+url: 'progress-on-the-240z-yeah-right'
-categories: [ 240z, datsun ]
+tags:  [ 240z, datsun ]
-description: Explore this blog post detailing the author's busy schedule, pause in a car project, and hopeful plans to resume with a motor installation during Chri...
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Not much progress has been made on the car lately.
 Since I lasted work on the car I've been pretty much working on work and school stuff non stop, no car work.
 I was in Vegas at a conference for a week, I started working on my book (work related) and then I've been finishing up a econ paper that I was supposed to do this past summer, and am just now getting finished up.